Tekkō: History

 Practitioners also tied two horseshoes together directly facing and overlapping each other.
 This design provided greater hand mass, and defensive guard, but resulted in larger weapons, not easily concealed, and more difficult to learn.
 The improved horseshoe tekko featured the two horseshoes welded together.
 However, the popularity of the horseshoe tekko faded, as attention turned to the smaller, more concealable horse stirrup.

-The horse stirrup ("abumi") version consists of a semicircle, with two ends connected by a bar.
-Some think of this as solely a fist-loaded weapon: primarily a form of knuckleduster (brass knuckles).
-However, stirrup of Okinawan lineage does not have dividers to separate the fingers.
-Furthermore, the traditional stirrup tekko consists of light metal and wood, whereas modern day manufacturers of the knucklebuster version tend to focus on heavy metals such as brass, although modern models made out of such diverse materials as aluminium, wood, steel, iron, and even plastic do exist.